 - Click on ‘Import’ to finish.

-Some of the components that get affected during the Bonita BPM migration are highlighted below.
+Some of the components that get affected during the Bonita migration are highlighted below.

-- The following steps have to be followed to create/connect to the Bonita BPM repository:
+- The following steps have to be followed to create/connect to the Bonita repository:

 - A dialog box is displayed, enter the repository URL, username and password and click on the ‘Next’ button.
 A list of available repositories is displayed.